 At the time I had four chickens, and two ducks with clipped wings.
 They would feast on those bugs all evening long.
 They would pick them off the wall.
 So, paint the walls of your chicken coop a light color, and leave a light bulb on for a few hours whenever you think it best to feed them "meat."
 I have no idea what big-bug dinners each night might do to your eggs, but they should increase the nitrogen content of the chicken droppings -- good for the garden soil -- and every bug in your chicken's stomach is one less bug that might land on your garden plants, bonus.
 Unfortunately, chickens like the big juicy bugs, not skinny mosquitos (you should have seen those hens turn into wolves whenever a large moth flew into view).

 There is the question of whether it's a good or bad thing to kill bugs large-scale indiscriminately.
 I figure that when a garden is as important as it will be in the trib, the place would be better off wholly bug-less.
 The bugs have the rest of the countryside to enjoy themselves.

 The nasty black fly is the hell you don't want while tending to the garden.
-If it's a rainy year, you'll appreciate not watering the garden much, but the black flies die only in the dry summer heat, yet venture out in the evenings.
+If it's a rainy year, you'll appreciate not watering the garden much, but the black flies go away in the dry summer heat, yet venture out in the evenings.
 Heat with rain won't kill them off; they make a come-back after the summer heat, especially in the early evenings.
 Some bug chemical on a surface / window screen lit up by light might be helpful, if you're into that.